stangri/source.openwrt.melmac.net/simple-adblock/files/README.md

 In general, whatever domain is specified to be whitelisted; it, along with with its subdomains will be whitelisted, but not any fake domains containing it.

 ## Documentation / Discussion
-Please head to [OpenWrt Forum](https://forum.openwrt.org/viewtopic.php?pid=307950) or [LEDE Project Forum](https://forum.lede-project.org/t/simple-adblock-fast-lean-and-fully-uci-luci-configurable-adblocking/1327/) for discussion of this package.
+Please head [LEDE Project Forum](https://forum.lede-project.org/t/simple-adblock-fast-lean-and-fully-uci-luci-configurable-adblocking/1327/) for discussion of this package.

 ## What's New
 1.5.8: